Block calving KPI definitions

 In the table below you will find an explanation of how the Optimal Dairy System enterprise-level Key Performance Indicators are defined and calculated for block calving systems.

-Use our KPI benchmarking calculator to enter your own figures, see how you perform and highlight focus areas in your business.
+Use our KPI Express tool to enter your own figures, see how you perform and highlight focus areas in your business.

 |Key Performance Indicators||Definitions|